webdevelopers-eu/z-template/README.md

 to updates or changes in other libraries.
 Our solution uses only fully supported and widely-accepted W3C standards, making it a stable and future-proof choice that will never become outdated.

+## Shape The Future of Z Template

+We are always working to improve Z Template and add new features to make it even more powerful.
+Here are some ideas we thought of, but we would love to hear your suggestions for additional features.
+Please let us know what you think and what you would like to see in future.

+- [ ] Support for updating values through a custom callback function:
+      `VALUE update CALLBACK_NAME [CONDITION]`.
+It would allow for custom Javascript-driven content update animations or
+      complex/special formatting of changing content, such as rolling numbers or special formats for currencies and dates.
+The callback would be called as follows `CALLBACK_NAME(ELEMENT, VALUE, DATA)`.

 ## Final Notes
 - Z Template ➋ is fully compatible with previous versions.